nondescryptid/opendoc-state-court-judgments/2019_SGMC_17/report.md

 ## Prosecution’s address on sentence

 56     The prosecution submitted that deterrence and prevention are the dominant sentencing considerations for the present case.
 In particular, there was a need to specifically deter the accused from his repeated offending behaviour as well as prevention for the protection of the public where the offender must be physically incapacitated and removed from general public society because the members of the general public need to be protected from his criminal conduct.
-It was further submitted that persistence in offending, particularly, must be met by sentences that achieve the need for prevention[\[note: 14\]](#Ftn_14).
+It was further submitted that persistence in offending, particularly, must be met by sentences that achieve the need for prevention[^14].

 57     The offences under section 37 of the POA and section 179 of the PC call for sentences that significantly emphasise the need for general deterrence whereas specific deterrence and prevention would be particularly applicable for the offence under section 16(2)(a) of the POA in view of his numerous previous convictions for the same offence.
 The following relevant factors were highlighted in relation to each specific offence as set out in prosecution’s address on sentence at \[21\] – \[24\] below: